False reactive test results

 How do I participate in the donor re-entry program for false reactive screening results?

-When you attend your appointment, please bring the letter you received from our medical officer.
-At your appointment we will collect only a small amount of blood for testing.
-We will then send you a follow-up letter to advise you of your test results.
-If all results are non-reactive, you will, once again, become eligible
+When donors attend their re-testing appointment, they are asked to bring the letter that was sent from Canadian Blood Services.
+At this appointment, only a small amount of blood for testing will be collected.
+The sample will then be tested, and a follow-up letter will be sent to the donor to advise them of their results.
+If all results are non-reactive, you may once again be able to donate.

 Follow-up testing by my doctor was non-reactive.
 Can I continue to donate?